pukinho/Weight_Tracking_App/README.md

 # Weight Tracking App

-App for tracking weight of two people, created using HTML, CSS, JS and CanvasJS.
+App for tracking weight of two people.
+Created using HTML, CSS, JS and CanvasJS.

 Just pick the date and type the weight at that time.
 The graph will show up automatically.